 Timber Shingle Roofing

 Iron wood shingles or sirap are one of the traditional roofing materials of Indonesia.
-Ironwood is known locally as Kayu Besi or Ulin.
+Ironwood is known locally as Kayu Besi.
 It is one of the world’s most durable timbers.
+The species we use are Bangkirai and Merbau (Kwila or Ipil).
+Ulin shingles are prohibited from export by the Indonesian Government.

 Originating from Kalimantan (Borneo) these shingles have been used for hundreds of years by the locals there for traditional housing.
 The Dutch colonials introduced them to the rest of the archipelago and they are now found on many large government buildings as well as high class houses.